-Short-term use exemption for bpm and mrb
+Short-term use exemption from bpm and mrb

 Are you a resident of the Netherlands (registered in the personal records database (in Dutch: Basisregistratie Personen, BRP))?
 And do you drive on the Dutch public road with a foreign registered car, delivery van or a motorcycle (motor vehicle)?
 Then you must pay private motor vehicle and motorcycle tax (in Dutch: bpm) and motor vehicle tax (in Dutch: mrb).